 The old Marshall Field’s building is famous for its ties to retail and social history, but it may also be Chicago’s most haunted department store.
 The 8th floor is a focus of much of the alleged paranormal activity.
 The Iroquois Theater, located a block away, burned down during a matinee in 1906, killing 602 people.
 According to the stories, many of the victims were taken to Field’s, where a makeshift hospital ward was set up on the 8th floor.

-According to the research we found for our Holiday Tour of Drinks, Daleys and Dead Guys, burns were treated with dishtowels and the dead were wrapped with linens from the bedding department.
+According to the research we found for our Virtual Holiday Stories Happy Hour, burns were treated with dishtowels and the dead were wrapped with linens from the bedding department.
 Much like the Congress, workers report feeling a heavy depression if they work on that floor for too long.

 #3.
 The Hull House

 Jane Addam’s Hull House organization helped immigrants and the indigent make their way in Chicago society.
 They were the very definition of saintly.
 Yet demonic stories have haunted their famed building on Halsted Street for over a century.
 Addams herself even vouched for one ghost.
 So, hey, if Jane Addams says so, then onto the list of Chicago’s most haunted historic buildings it goes.